kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 1. Refactor motor driver to use a list of descriptors instead of the if 0/1 checks.
 Additionally, change the motor encoder define statements to 0 and 1 instead of 1 and 2.
 2. Implement PID and very quickly test tuning.
 3. Make a homing/startup/calibration algorithm.
 This will also introduce a global state variable, might justify another controller layer.

+###310324
+From yesterday: motor and encoder defines are based on hw silk designations, changed motor driver struct names to motor 1 and 2.
+Put them in a list, so correct indeces are still 0 and 1, respectively.
+This is still a bit unintuitive, and should probably be commented on.